ANCIR/InvestigativeCenters.org/_posts/2014-07-01-cross-examination-nigeria.md

 The course is free of charge to qualifying media, thanks to the kind sponsorship of Free Press Unlimited (FPU), an ANCIR partner, **and co-hosted by Premium Times, ICiR and Wole Soyinka Center for Investigative Journalism (WSCIJ).**

 Interested?
 Complete the following [application form](https://docs.google.com/forms/d/1lX7BQ1Ix6hyPw5uMIf66-Zn0zv_YHxkAhDB1U21WPjs/viewform?usp=send_form).
-### About ANCIR:
-The African Network of Centers for Investigative Reporting is an association of the continent’s best investigative newsrooms, ranging from large traditional media to small specialist units.

-ANCIR works to strengthen African investigative journalism by improving the techniques, expertise, the tools used in muckraking newsrooms.
-This includes providing member newsrooms with the world’s best encryption and semantic analysis technologies, to forensic research support (through the [Investigative Dashboard](http://investigativedashboard.org)), legal services, and seed grants for cross-border collaboration.

-ANCIR is underwritten by the continent’s largest association of media owners and operators, the [African Media Initiative (AMI)](http://africanmediainitiative.org) and receive technology support from [Code for Africa](http://codeforafrica.org).

 <br/>